Blog Diets Fasting 16:8 Intermittent Fasting 7-Day Meal Plan

 Reduced Inflammation

-Intermittent fasting might also help reduce inflammation.
-Losing weight through alternate day fasting has been seen to decrease levels of inflammatory markers in overweight people with asthma (4).
+Intermittent fasting may also help reduce inflammation.
+Losing weight through alternate-day fasting has been found to decrease levels of inflammatory markers in overweight people with asthma (5).

 Improved Heart Health

-Heart health might also be improved by following a 16:8 intermittent fasting plan.
-This could be because losing weight through this type of fasting might help improve blood pressure and other markers of heart health (5).
-If you take blood pressure or any other medication, be sure to talk to your doctor before starting a fasting regimen.
+Heart health may also be improved by following a 16:8 intermittent fasting plan.
+This could be because losing weight using this type of fasting may help improve blood pressure and other markers of heart health (6).
+If you’re taking blood pressure or any other medication, make sure you talk to your doctor before you start a fasting regimen.

 Improved Blood Sugar Control

-16:8 intermittent fasting might also help improve blood sugar control.
-This is because weight loss can help improve insulin sensitivity in people with insulin resistance.
-This means that your body will be able to regulate blood sugar levels better (4).
-If you take blood sugar medication, be sure to talk to your doctor before starting a fasting regimen.
+16:8 intermittent fasting may also help improve blood sugar control.
+This is because weight loss can help improve insulin sensitivity in people who are resistant to insulin.
+This means that your body will be able to regulate blood sugar levels better (5).
+If you’re taking blood sugar medication, make sure you talk to your doctor before you start a fasting regimen.

-If you’re thinking about implementing 16:8 intermittent fasting into your life, there are a few things you can do to help ensure success:
+If you’re thinking about starting 16:8 intermittent fasting, there are a few things you can do to help ensure success:

-Eating at the right time ensures you have a steady supply of energy and can stay on track with your fasting plan better.
+Eating at the right time will ensure you have a steady supply of energy and can stay on track with your fasting plan better.
 Make sure to choose an eating window that works best for you and your lifestyle.

-For example, if you have a busy work schedule, you may want to choose an eating window that coincides with when your work day ends.
-This ensures you have enough time to eat without feeling rushed.
+For example, if you have a busy work schedule, you could choose an eating window that coincides with when your work day ends.
+This will ensure that you have enough time to eat without feeling rushed.

 See also